Liver Blood Tests (cont.)

 If alcohol or medication is responsible for the abnormal liver enzyme tests, stopping alcohol or the culprit medication (under a health care professional's supervision only) should bring the enzyme levels to normal or near normal levels in weeks to months.
-If obesity is suspected as the cause of fatty liver disease, weight reduction of 5% to 10% should also bring the AST and ALT liver blood tests to normal or near normal levels.
+If obesity is suspected as the cause of fatty liver disease, weight reduction of about 5% to 10% should also bring the AST and ALT liver blood tests to normal or near normal levels in some individuals.

-LIver ultrasound and CT scan of the abdomen are sometimes used to exclude tumors in the liver or other conditions such as gallstones or tumors obstructing the ducts that drain the liver.
+Liver ultrasound and CT scan of the abdomen are sometimes used to exclude tumors in the liver or other conditions such as gallstones or tumors obstructing the ducts that drain the liver.
 These tests also can provide important visual information about the liver such as size, contour, scarring, and anatomically important data.
 A CT liver scan is very useful to detect traumatic injuries to the liver.

 Liver biopsy can occasionally assist in determining the cause of liver disease.
 In this procedure a needle is inserted through the skin over the right upper abdomen to obtain a thin strand of liver tissue for examination under a microscope.
 Liver biopsy is oftentimes performed after ultrasound study has located the liver.
 Not everybody with abnormal liver enzymes needs a liver biopsy.
 The doctor will usually recommend this procedure if:

 - The information obtained from the liver biopsy will likely be helpful in planning treatment